 Predictive retention analytics and data science are hot right now.
 Well truth be told, ‘big data’ has been a buzzword for over 100 years.
 Finding a way to harness the volume, velocity and variety of data that is flowing into your business is as critical to innovation and transformation initiatives today, as it was then.
 However, big data analytics continues to be one of the most misunderstood (and misused) terms in today’s B2B landscape.

-In the blog Steps to a Data-driven Revenue Lifecycle; we outlined the steps required to transform your data into ‘ RLM Ready Data’, aka actionable data that drives customer success and revenue growth.
+In past articles, we outlined the steps required to transform your data into actionable data that drives customer success and revenue retention.
 The second step in the process is to ‘galvanize’ customer retention analytics to make them actionable.
-For Customer Successleaders, this step requires you to analyze data to identify key value drivers, important milestones and leading churn or loyalty indicators.
+For Customer Success leaders, this step requires you to analyze data to identify key value drivers, important milestones, and leading churn or loyalty indicators.
 Arguably this is the most important, yet most difficult step in turning your oceans of customer data into valuable, practical and actionable business insights that will help your teams deliver value and expected customer outcomes.

 In order to effectively work with your data scientists (if you have them) or your IT analytics teams, you need to understand the different types of big data analytics techniques and how to utilize them to get the actionable insights that you need to succeed.

 Here are 5 types of retention analytics:

 Prescriptive Analytics The most valuable and most underused big data analytics technique, prescriptive analytics gives you a laser-like focus to answer a specific question.
 It helps to determine the best solution among a variety of choices, given the known parameters and suggests options for how to take advantage of a future opportunity or mitigate a future risk.
 It can also illustrate the implications of each decision to improve decision-making.
 Examples of prescriptive analytics for customer retention include next best action and next best offer analysis.